-A bachelor’s degree in communications carries the potential to launch graduates down a wide range of intriguing career paths.
+A bachelor’s degree in communication carries the potential to launch graduates down a wide range of intriguing career paths.
 It can lead to dynamic opportunities designed to prepare students for the professional world.
-If you’re wondering, “Is communications a good major for me?” you might want to start by taking a closer look at how a communications program prepares you for exciting careers in the communications field and beyond.
+If you’re wondering, “Is communication a good major for me?” you might want to start by taking a closer look at how a communication program prepares you for exciting careers in the communication field and beyond.

 The Skill Set of a Communication Graduate